 In other cases, some substance abuse disorders become so severe that the person is no longer able to be on their own.
 The addiction may become so severe that they are unable to function without the substance, and are likely to overdose, or have already overdosed.
 Sober living homes provide a period of time for individuals to heal.
 Sober Living is for those not yet ready to embrace life outside of treatment and need help to reintegrate back into normal life.

 Isolation is a real problem, and contributor, to addiction.
 In certain cases, addiction can make people feel alone.
 Maybe they alienated themselves from loved ones due to their addiction, or vice versa.
 In these cases, sober living homes can help provide the person in recovery with a community who knows what they are going through.
-This community is able to empathize with the individual who is struggling with substance abuse.
+This community is able to empathize with the individual who is struggling with substance use disorder.
 It can also provide the intimacy the individual needs in order to open up and embrace treatment.
 Now that we have looked at the times when sober living homes are necessary, it is pertinent to move onto the benefits.

 Why Are Sober Living Homes Important?